DnailZ/Typell/README.md

-# Typell - A LL(1) Parser Generator based on Type System
+# Typell - An LL(1) Parser Generator based on Type System

 It's quite interesting that we can rewrite every LL(1) grammar into a "Typed Form":